Digital-Media/fhooe-web-dock/README.md

 ### Git

-Installing Git on your host machine is also recommended so you can easily update to the latest version of fhooe-web-dock.
+Installing Git on your host machine is also recommended so you can easily update to the latest version of *fhooe-web-dock*.

-- Windows: [Installer Download](https://gitforwindows.org/) | Chocolatey: `choco install git` | Winget: `winget install -e --id Git.Git`
+- Windows: [Installer Download](https://gitforwindows.org/) | Chocolatey: `choco install git` | winget: `winget install -e --id Git.Git`

 - Mac OS X: Xcode Commandline Tools: `xcode-select –install` | Homebrew: `brew install git`